-291 ELEMENTARY CLASSICAL PHYSICS I 4 credits Corequisite: 3450:221.
+- 291 ELEMENTARY CLASSICAL PHYSICS I 4 credits Corequisite: 3450:221.
 Introductory physics for science and engineering.
 Classical statics, kinematics and dynamics as related to contemporary physics.
 Oscillations, waves; fluid mechanics.
 Vectors and some calculus as needed.
-Laboratory.

-Prerequisite: 3650:291.
+Laboratory. - 292 ELEMENTARY CLASSICAL PHYSICS II 4 credits Prerequisite: 3650:291.
 Thermodynamics from atomic point of view; basic laws of electromagnetism; mechanical and electromagnetic waves.
 Interference and diffraction; coherence; geometrical and physical optics.
-Laboratory.

-293,4 PHYSICS COMPUTATIONS I, II 1 credit each Corequisite: 291 (with 293); 292 (with 294).
+Laboratory. - 293,4 PHYSICS COMPUTATIONS I, II 1 credit each Corequisite: 291 (with 293); 292 (with 294).
 Optional companion courses to 291,2 provides experience in problem solving, and elaborates application of calculus to simple physics phenomona.
 Particularly recommended for a freshman or for a student with modest preparation in mathematics or physical sciences.

-POLITICAL SCIENCE
+POLITICAL SCIENCE 3700:

-100 GOVERNMENT AND POLITICS IN THE UNITED STATES
+100 GOVERNMENT AND POLITICS IN THE UNITED STATES Examination of the American politic

-Examination of the American political system with emphasis on fundamental principles, ideas, institutions and processes of modern government.
+IN THE UNITED STATES 4 credits Examination of the American political system with emphasis on fundamental principles, ideas, institutions and processes of modern government.